oskarkk/pvparena/doc/goals/flags.md

 ## Config settings

-- `flives` \- the count of flags being brought home that lead to winning
+- `flives` \- the count of flags being brought home that lead to winning - (default: 3)
-- `flagType` \- the material checked for flags (default: WHITE_WOOL).
-Plugin handle automatically flag colors if flagType is a colorable item.
+- `autocolor` \- if true, flag blocks will take teams color on startup - (default: true)
 - `mustBeSafe` \- do claimed flags prevent bringing home other flags? \- (default: true)
 - `woolFlagHead` \- should PVP Arena enforce putting a wool head on flag carriers? - (default: true)
 - `effect` \- the potion effect a player should get when carrying the flag (default: none; possible value: SLOWx2 -